How to use loose herbs

 the liquid.
 They create a gel, which absorbs stuck matter and toxins

 from the sides of the intestines.
 A good mix for constipation would

-be equal parts of psyllium husk, psyllium seeds and linseeds.
+be equal parts of psyllium husk and linseeds.

 Stir between 2 - 6 teaspoons into a pint of water and drink before

 breakfast.
 Drink plenty of water throughout the day.
 Guarana,